DyzLecticus/Zeesoft/V3.0/ZJMO/README.md

 The aim of the ZJMO project is to provide a scalable, high availability, JSON based, work distribution architecture.
 Imagine an orchestra where the conductor directs the other members to play a certain composition.
 All the members speak JSON on two TCP ports; one for control and another one for work.
+One or more backup members can be created for conductors and players alike.
 This library depends on the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK/).

 **Release downloads**
-Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZJMO/releases/zjmo-0.9.16.zip) to download the latest ZJMO release (version 0.9.16).
+Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZJMO/releases/zjmo-0.9.17.zip) to download the latest ZJMO release (version 0.9.17).
 All ZJMO releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZJMO/releases/).
 *All jar files in the release include source code and build scripts.*